vimalabathineni/vimalabathineni.github.io/introduction.md

 layout: page
 ---

-**Vimala Bathineni** is an former Assistant Professor/Scientist in Horticulture back in India.
-Actively seeking for a Ph.D or Researcher in Denmark.
+**Vimala Bathineni** is a former Assistant Professor/Scientist in Horticulture from India, currently seeking a Ph.D. or Researcher position in Denmark.